 Meanwhile, we continue to prosecute Māori for drug use in huge numbers every year.
 Shifting resources away from police, prisons, and the courts and into health, treatment and prevention is one of the best things we can do to reduce the harm caused by drugs in Māori communities.

 We are calling on the Prime Minister to stop convicting people for drug use and instead offer them health and social assistance if they need it.
-We're also asking her to double our investment in alcohol and other drug-related prevention, harm reduction and treatment in this year's Budget.
-Sign the petition.
+We're also asking her to double our investment in alcohol and other drug-related prevention, harm reduction and treatment.

 Drug law reform needs a strong Māori voice

 Drug law reform should be about true and enduring justice for the people who are the survivors of the war on drugs.
 In Aotearoa that means ensuring that Māori voices, and solutions, are at the forefront of conversations about drug law reform.
-That's going to be especially important as we head towards the cannabis referendum at the 2020 election.
+That's going to be especially important as we head towards the cannabis referendum this Septemeber.

 Whānau, hapū and iwi Māori should be central in designing the regulatory model for legal cannabis.
 It’s important we advocate for a tightly regulated market and much greater resources for the Māori health sector, as well as investigating ways to ensure that there is economic justice for Māori communities.

-Help us ensure tangata whenua are leading the debate by sharing a reason why we should change our drug laws, by signing our petition for treatment funding, or by checking out our guide on how to have convincing kōrero on cannabis law reform with whānau and friends.
+Help us ensure tangata whenua are leading the debate by sharing a reason why we should change our drug laws or by checking out our guide on how to have convincing kōrero on cannabis law reform with whānau and friends.